 Only a holder of initial notes may tender the initial notes in the exchange offer.
-To tender in the exchange offer, a holder must complete, sign and date the letter of transmittal, or a facsimile thereof, have the signatures thereon guaranteed if required by the letter of transmittal, and mail or otherwise deliver such letter of transmittal or such facsimile, together with the initial notes (or a confirmation of an appropriate book-entry transfer into the exchange agent's account at The Depository Trust Company ("DTC" or the "Depositary")) and any other required documents, to the exchange agent prior to 5:00 p.m., New York City time, on the expiration date.
-To be tendered effectively, the initial notes (or a timely confirmation of a book-entry transfer of such initial notes into the exchange agent's account at DTC as described below), letter of transmittal and other required documents must be received by the exchange agent at the address listed below under "Exchange Agent" prior to 5:00 p.m., New York City time, on the expiration date
+To tender in the exchange offer, a holder must complete, sign and date the letter of transmittal, or a facsimile thereof, have the signatures thereon guaranteed if required by the letter of transmittal, and mail or otherwise deliver such letter of transmittal or such facsimile, together with the initial notes (or a confirmation of an appropriate book-entry transfer into the exchange agent's account at The Depository Trust Company and any other required documents, to the exchange agent prior to 5:00 p.m., New York City time, on the expiration date.
+The Depository Trust Company is commonly referred to as DTC.
+To be tendered effectively, the initial notes (or a timely confirmation of a book-entry transfer of such initial notes into the exchange agent's account at DTC as described below), letter of transmittal and other required documents must be received by the exchange agent at the address listed below under "Exchange Agent" prior to 5:00 p.m., New York City time, on the expiration date.